shakysheik/pdsnd_github/README.md

 29-Aug-2021

 ### Project Title
-Bikeshare
+Udacity Bikeshare Project

 ### Description
-An interactive script that displays travel statistics for New York City, Chicago and Washington
+An interactive script built in Python that displays travel statistics for New York City, Chicago and Washington

 ### Files used
 bikeshare.py